 - Try an over-the-counter remedy.
 We love our friends at Hyland’s who’ve development a great option for soothing sore, swollen gums and relieving oral discomfort.

-To learn more health and safety tips for you and baby, register for free parenting classes with The Baby Box Co..
+Learn more baby feeding, health and safety tips for you and baby, from our free online parenting classes.